The third lacrosse player at Duke University was just invited, indicted, a team captain.

 And the poll said 63% of the American people don't have a problem with it.

-USA Today said, well, this bad.
+USA Today said, well, that's bad.

 So they spent all weekend polling, no doubt polling until they got the result they wanted.

-I I guarantee no professional pollster who wants an accurate result polls on Friday.
+I guarantee no professional pollster who wants an accurate result polls on Friday.

 The only people home on Friday are a bunch of losers.

-Oh, were you home Friday night, sturdily?
+Oh, were you home Friday night, Snurdley?

 No, actually, what is it?

-It's Democrats who are home on Friday and Republicans are not.
+It's Democrats who are home on Friday, and Republicans are not.

 They're out engaging in commerce and building the economy, and Democrats are waiting for the welfare checks on Monday.

-Uh but regardless, that is the standard rule of thumb.
+But regardless, that is the standard rule of thumb.

 Democrats are home on weekends, Republicans aren't, and that's why it's not a good time to poll.

-And here's their story the majority of Americans disapprove of a massive Pentagon database containing the records of billions of phone calls made by ordinary citizens according to a USA Today Gallup poll.
+And here's their story: the majority of Americans disapprove of a massive Pentagon database containing the records of billions of phone calls made by ordinary citizens, according to a USA Today Gallup poll.

 About two-thirds are concerned that the program may signal other not yet disclosed intelligence efforts directed at the general public.

-No, they weren't, not until the people in this poll were asked that question in a leading way.
+Not until the people in this poll were asked that question in a leading way.

 If you look into the internals of this poll, you find one thing that stands out.